Case Studies

 Choose mature tech, migrate phased, pass org via Fit to Standard, asset-ize data.
 That is the practical answer for large-enterprise core design in 2026.

 And this was the final installment of the “Case Studies” category.
 Next time we’ll start a new category (Appendix).
-Plan to organize the judgment axes spoken throughout this series into practical references - antipattern collection, best-practice collection, and critical-incident collection.
+Through antipattern collections, best-practice collections, and critical-incident collections, we’ll organize the judgment axes spoken throughout this series into practical references.

 Back to series TOC -> ‘Architecture Crash Course for the Generative-AI Era’: How to Read This Book